shahariar-shibli/shahariar-shibli.github.io/_pages/about.md

 <span style="color:black; font-family:Monaco">Greetings! 👽</span>

-<p style="text-align:justify; color:black; font-family:Monaco">I am currently employed as
+<p style="text-align:justify; color:black; font-family:Calisto MT">I am currently employed as
 a <a href="https://aust.edu/cse/faculty_member/mr_g_m_shahariar">Senior Lecturer</a> at the Department of CSE,
 <a href="https://aust.edu/">Ahsanullah University of Science and Technology</a>.
 I obtained my Bachelor's degree in Computer Science and
 Engineering from the same university.
 My career aspiration is to become a scientist and work in leading AI research laboratories.